zrichz/interfacegan/README.md

 ![image](./docs/assets/teaser.jpg)
 **Figure:** *High-quality facial attributes editing results with InterFaceGAN.*

-In this repository, we propose an approach, termed as InterFaceGAN, for semantic face editing.
-Specifically, InterFaceGAN is capable of turning an unconditionally trained face synthesis model to controllable GAN by interpreting the very first latent space and finding the hidden semantic subspaces.
+In this repository we propose an approach termed as InterFaceGAN, for semantic face editing.
+Specifically, InterFaceGAN is capable of turning an unconditionally trained face synthesis model into a controllable GAN by interpreting the first latent space and finding the hidden semantic sub-spaces.

 [[Paper (CVPR)](https://arxiv.org/pdf/1907.10786.pdf)]
 [[Paper (TPAMI)](https://arxiv.org/pdf/2005.09635.pdf)]